Cannabis-Induced Anxiety Disorder

 Many individuals start to experiment with cannabis in an effort to treat their anxiety.
 The high that they will feel may make it seem as if their anxiety is dissipating; however, in order to keep achieving this feeling, they will have to keep using and using.
 Eventually, the cannabis will stop working as it once did and their anxiety will be left at a heightened level that is often much worse than it originally was.

 Cannabis-induced anxiety disorder is a recognized illness in the Diagnostic and Statistical Manual of Mental Health.
 This type of anxiety disorder can be a direct result of using too much cannabis, or not using as much as the body craves.
 For example, some people may experience cannabis-induced anxiety disorder as a form of withdrawal, while others may start to experience symptoms once they start to use cannabis routinely.

 At Alta Mira Recovery we believe that in order to gain control of your addiction and mental health it is important to understand the symptoms of the specific condition that you are going through.
-If you or a loved one are experiencing any of the following symptoms, it may be time to seek the best treatment available.
+If you or a loved one are experiencing any of the following symptoms, it may be time to seek the best treatment available at our luxury marijuana rehab.
 The idea of taking the first step towards your sobriety may seem frightening at first, but rest assured that we will be with you every step of the way in order to help you with any obstacles you meet.

 Common symptoms of cannabis-induced anxiety disorder include: